davidliwei/awesome-CRISPR/README.md

 - [CRISPR Library Designer](https://github.com/boutroslab/cld_docker) - [software] - A software for the multispecies design of sgRNA libraries.
 - [CRISPR LifePipe](https://www.lifeandsoft.com/crisprlifepipe) - [webserver] - A web application which allows designing gRNA and donor DNA sequences for CRISPR experiments.
 - [CRISPR MultiTargeter](http://www.multicrispr.net/index.html)- [webserver] - A web-based tool which automatically searches for CRISPR guide RNA targets.
 It can find highly similar or identical target sites in multiple genes, transcripts or design targets unique to particular genes or transcripts.
-- [CRISPR-DO](http://cistrome.org/crispr/) - [webserver] - A web application for designing and optimizing of guide sequences that target both coding and non-coding regions in spCas9 CRISPR system across human, mouse, zebrafish, fly and worm genomes.
+- [CRISPR-DO](http://cistrome.org/crispr/) - [webserver] - A web application for designing and optimizing of guide sequences that target both coding and non-coding regions in spCas9 CRISPR system across human, mouse, zebrafish, fly and worm genomes. **Recommended**
 - [CRISPR-DT](http://bioinfolab.miamioh.edu/CRISPR-DT/)-[webserver] - A web application that allows a user to upload DNA sequences, set specifications according to experimental goals, and recieve target candidates.
 - [CRISPR-ERA](http://crispr-era.stanford.edu/) - [webserver] -	A Fast and Comprehensive Guide RNA Design Tool for Genome Editing, Repression and Activation.
-- [CRISPR-FOCUS](http://cistrome.org/crispr-focus/) - [webserver] -  A web-based platform to search and prioritize sgRNAs for CRISPR screening experiments.
+- [CRISPR-FOCUS](http://cistrome.org/crispr-focus/) - [webserver] -  A web-based platform to search and prioritize sgRNAs for CRISPR screening experiments. **Recommended**
 - [CRISPR-ko](https://portals.broadinstitute.org/gpp/public/analysis-tools/sgrna-design) - [webserver] - A tool ranks and picks sgRNA sequences candidates for the targets provided while attempting to maximize on-target activity and minimize off-target activity.
 - [CRISPR-Local](http://crispr.hzau.edu.cn/CRISPR-Local/) - [software, webserver] - A local single-guide RNA (sgRNA) design tool for non-reference plant genomes
 - [CRISPR-P](http://crispr.hzau.edu.cn/CRISPR2/) - [webserver] - One of the most popular tools for sgRNA design in plants with minimal off-target effects.